 2. Academic History

-- Employers are looking for your most recent activity, so begin this list with the last education you received.
+Employers are looking for your most academic history, so begin this list with the last qualification you received, whether it’s an undergraduate degree from a higher education institution or a matric certificate.

 3. Work Experience